 Pawty attendees enjoy a tour of the shelter (provided that pawty attendees are 5 years and older).
 Pawty organizers may also opt for animal origami (supplies provided) or cat/dog cupcake decorating activity (parent provides cupcakes and all supplies).
 Each pawty can also include time for cake and gifts.
 The League puts up personalized directional signs in the name of the birthday child and provides a small gift for the birthday child.

 What Does the Host Bring?

 Please remember to bring food, drinks, cake and candles, matches, cups, napkins, plates, utensils and any other items that you will need.
 Also, if the group wants to do a game or an activity, please remember all necessary game/activity supplies.
 Food may be delivered to the shelter (but please note that the pawty room does not have a refrigerator or microwave).

 Sometimes the pawty host has the pawty attendees bring donation items for the shelter in addition to or instead of birthday gifts.
 The shelter wishlist can be found here: https://www.awla.org/wp-content/uploads/2013/03/Wish-List-Brochure.pdf

 How do I book my Pawty?

-For more information or to book your pawty, please contact Jennifer at email@example.com or (703) 931-9241, ext.
+For more information or to book your pawty, please contact Jennifer Newman at firstname.lastname@example.org or (703) 931-9241, ext.
 213. Due to the popularity of our pawties, you should have several dates in mind when you are contacting us to schedule your child’s pawty.
 Pawties are never scheduled during the month of July due to our summer camp activities.
-NOTE: Due to an ongoing shelter project in 2014, Pawties will not be scheduled during the months of January-May, 2014.

 For printable pawty information, please click here: Birthday Pawty Info